neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 in your browser to access the server GUI.
 You can use the interface to upload images for inference.

-Alternatively, you can use the following bash command to upload the images, with an additional `-F 'request=@...` line for each image
+Alternatively, you can use the following bash command to upload the images, with an additional `-F 'request=@...` line for each image:

 ```bash
 curl -X 'POST' \